 Leukemia is an abnormal rise in the number of white blood cells.
 The white blood cells crowd out other blood cell elements such as red blood cells and platelets.
 The elevated white blood cells are immature and do not function properly.

 Leukemia -- the term derives from the Greek words for "white" and "blood" -- is often considered a disease of children, yet it actually affects far more adults.
 It is more common in men than women and in Caucasians than African-Americans.
-There will be 47,150 new patients diagnosed with all forms of leukemia in the United States in 2012 with 23,540 deaths due to leukemia in 2012.
+There will be more than 52,000 new patients diagnosed with all forms of leukemia in the United States in 2014 with about 24,000 deaths.

 Blood has three types of cells: white blood cells that fight infection, red blood cells that carry oxygen, and platelets that help blood to clot, all suspended in its liquid plasma.
 Every day, hundreds of billions of new blood cells are produced in the bone marrow -- most of them red cells.
 In people with leukemia, however, the body starts producing more white cells than it needs.
 Many of the extra white cells do not mature normally, yet they tend to live well beyond their normal life span.